Disordered complex networks: energy optimal lattices and persistent homology: Interpolation with Poisson in the high noise regime

 \section{Interpolation with Poisson in the high noise regime}

-As we have seen in \ref{sec:2D} and \ref{sec:3D} for SINR and also Figure~\ref{fig:2dim-nearest-neighbour} and Figure~\ref{fig:3dim-nearest-neighbour} for nnd-s of point processes, when the dispersion $\sigma$ gets large, its SINR and nnd become close to those of Poisson.
+As we have seen in \ref{sec:2D} and \ref{sec:3D} for SINR and also Fig.~\ref{fig:2dim-nearest-neighbour} and Fig.~\ref{fig:3dim-nearest-neighbour} in Appendix~\ref{a:nnd} for nnd-s of point processes, when the dispersion $\sigma$ gets large, its SINR and nnd become close to those of Poisson.
 In this section, we will rigorously demonstrate the convergence of the coverage probabilities of the Gaussian perturbed lattice networks to that of the Poisson network for a given threshold $\t$, for any starting lattice $\L$.
 In fact, we will establish a more general result in Theorem \ref{result:conv}.
 To this end, we introduce the following notation.
 For any point process $\p$ on $\R^d$, define the quantity

 We are now ready to state \begin{thm} Let $\{\Xi_\s\}_{\s>0}$ be a collection of point processes on $\R^d$ converging in distribution to a point process $\Xi$ on $\R^d$ as $\s \to \infty$, such that the random variables $\Sigma_R^\b(\Xi_\s) \to 0$ in probability as $R \to \infty$, uniformly over the collection $\{\Xi, \{\Xi_\s\}_{\s>0}\}$.
 Then, for any $\t>0$, the coverage probabilities $p_c(\t,\Xi_\s)$ for $\Xi_\s$ converge, as $\s \to \infty$, to the coverage probability $p_c(\t,\Xi)$ for the point process $\Xi$. \end{thm} We defer the proof of Theorem \ref{result:conv} to Section \ref{sec:proofs}.
 In what follows, we will lay down the argument to demonstrate the convergence to Poisson for perturbed lattice networks in the regime of high noise, using Theorem \ref{result:conv}.